interstellar/starlight/starlight/doc/Protocol.md

   [Start](#start)
   state).
 - the agent does not already have a channel where `HostAddress` is the counterparty.
-- `GuestEscrowPubKey` is the agent's own public key.
+- `GuestEscrowPubKey` is the agent’s own public key.
 - There exist accounts on the ledger with account IDs:
   - `ChannelID`
   - `HostRatchetAccount`